-Easter – the season of chocolate egg consumption – is only two weeks away.
+Easter – the season of chocolate egg consumption – is here.
 Soon, children all over the country will be excitedly stomping on lovingly raised daisy beds to get their hands on the Easter Bunny’s sweet givings.
 Yet while Easter brings chocolaty smiles to the faces of our kids, sadly this isn’t the case for the children working on cocoa farms along the Ivory Coast of West Africa.

 It’s estimated that approximately 800,000 children are enslaved on cocoa farms along the Ivory Coast, from where nearly half of the world’s cocoa supply is sourced (although child slavery isn’t isolated to this region alone).